 We have helped more than 3,000 employees across England and Wales with their employment law claims and we can help you too.

 We offer legal advice without jargon and we will agree our fixed fee with you upfront before any work starts.
-For example, we offer a fixed fee of £1,260 including VAT for a detailed report about the merits and the value of your race discrimination claim.
+For example, we offer a fixed fee employment law services and can provide a detailed report about the merits and the value of your race discrimination claim.

 Once we have provided you with a written quote for the agreed work to be done, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.